 If your child has a profound and multiple learning disability, you may find WellChild, the UK Children's charity for seriously ill children, a useful starting point.

 If your child's school is closed, or if you find yourselves having to isolate, you might find the following resources helpful.

 In addition to the information below, Reaching Families have now published the first in a series of new fact sheets relating to the current pandemic.
 You can find the document, concerning Education Provision, in the coronavirus section on our fact sheets page.

 Thanks to Fordwater School for producing the initial list that we have added to.
 It’s not definitive and not all sites are appropriate for all children, but there should be something for everyone...including siblings.

 Fordwater School have produced this lovely social story which helps to explain the Coronavirus to children with SEND.
 Social Story - 'My School is Closing'

-Also available are these guides on dealing with school closures.
+Also available are the following guides on dealing with school closures:

 Division of Educational and Child Psychology &